 Carmichan Spelling Variations

 The many spelling variations in Medieval Scottish names result from the fact that scribes in that era spelled words according to sound.
 Translation too, was an undeveloped science, and many names were altered into complete obscurity.
 Over the years Carmichan has been spelled Carmichael, Carmichail, Carmichale, Carmicham, Carmackhell and many more.

 Early Notables of the Carmichan family (pre 1700)

-More information is included under the topic Early Carmichan Notables in all our PDF Extended History products and printed products wherever possible.
+Another 156 words (11 lines of text) are included under the topic Early Carmichan Notables in all our PDF Extended History products and printed products wherever possible.